 Our team of more than 20 dedicated Corporate Simplification (“CS”) specialists has a collective total of more than 200 years' experience.

-We advise clients on how to rationalise their UK or Global group structures, maximise asset realisations and wind-down and close solvent non-core businesses and operations.
+We advise clients on how to rationalise their group structures, maximise asset realisations and wind-down and close solvent non-core businesses and operations, ultimately acting as liquidators using a members' voluntary liquidation.
 We work closely with our clients, helping them to develop and deliver bespoke project plans, tailoring our support to match their needs.

 We are independent and free of any conflicts so we are able to act with great agility and efficiency.